phenotypic/homebridge-web-rgb/examples/README.md

 ## Notes

-- If you have an RGB + W/WW strip, and you have correctly adapted the above wiring diagram to support this, you can set the `rgbw` variable to `true` in the `.ino` script, then use `D8` of the NodeMCU for this channel.
+- If you have an RGB+W/WW strip, and you have correctly adapted the above wiring diagram to support this, you can set the `rgbw` variable to `true` in the `.ino` script, then use `D8` of the NodeMCU for this channel.
 Then, whenever you set the color to pure white (`FFFFFF`), the `RGB` LEDs will be turned off and the white ones will be activated instead.
 No changes need to be made to your `config.json`

 - If your strip _only_ supports a white channel,  and you have correctly adapted the above wiring diagram for this, you can set the `rgbw` variable to `true` in the `.ino` script, then use `D8` of the NodeMCU for this channel (leave `hexString` as `FFFFFF`).
 You should then add `"disableColor": true` to the `config.json`